qinjinjia/ec601_Code-Review2/README.md

 The class hierarchy does not exist in the project.
 Therefore, the project does not violate the **[Liskov substitutability principle]**(https://en.wikipedia.org/wiki/Liskov_substitution_principle)

 #### 5.4 Interface segregation:
-The project is still under development :construction:, therefore, **Interface segregation** of the project is not reviewed.
+The project is still under development :construction:, there is **no .apk file in the repository**, therefore, **Interface segregation** of the project is not reviewed.

 #### 5.5 Dependency Injection:
 The project utilizes **firebase** to achieve authentication.
 Dependency injection is not applicable to the project.